MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 In this lab, you have completed:
 - Created and configured Azure AD users
 - Created Azure AD groups with assigned and dynamic membership
-- Created an Azure Active Directory (AD) tenant
+- Created a Microsoft Entra ID (AD) tenant
 - Managed Azure AD guest users

 ### You have successfully completed the lab